 • John Nash, "Rediscovery," in Vermeer, 1991.

-Science & Scientific Instruments
+Science and Scientific Instruments

 Several of Vermeer's paintings often feature scientific instruments and themes, reflecting the era's curiosity and advancements in science.
 Notable works like The Astronomer and The Geographer depict scholars surrounded by instruments and texts related to astronomy and cartography, respectively.
 Additionally, Vermeer's use of light and perspective has led some to speculate that he may have been familiar with the camera obscura, an optical device of the time.
 These elements in Vermeer's work offer insights into the intellectual and scientific climate of seventeenth-century Holland.